wanx-troopers/wanx-troopers.github.io/wan-animates.md

 > ~15 mins on 4090 at 576x1024; with lightx2v 2 mins; tried 50 steps now but didn't really improve

+> the reference adherance suffers greatly from misaligned pose, and also some from lightx2v

 ## Wan Animate

 ### 2025.12.08

 `Pose Detection OneToAll Animation` node can be used with WanAnimate too if face points are disabled
 ![pose_detection_onetoall_animation](screenshots/pose_detection_onetoall_animation.webp)

+One possible set of LoRA-s: [jf-wan-animate-loras](screenshots/jf-wan-animate-loras.webp).

 ### Summary